Kafr Safra

 Kafr Safra (كفر صفرة, also spelled Kafar Safra; Kefersefrê) is a village in northern Syria, administratively part of the Afrin District of the Aleppo Governorate, located northwest of Aleppo.
-Nearby localities include Shaykh al-Hadid to the north, Qarah Bash to the east and Jindires to the south.
+Nearby localities include Shaykh al-Hadid, Tetera, Kora and Hêc Hêsena to the north, Qarah Bash to the east, Yalanqozê and Jindires to the south.
 According to the Syria Central Bureau of Statistics (CBS), Kafr Safra had a population of 2,150 in the 2004 census.
+As of 2025, Kafr Safr had a population of roughly 5,000 people.
+It was taken over by the Turkish military and its proxy, the "Syrian National Army," in March 2018.
+Hayat Tahrir al-Sham briefly seized control of the town in October 2022.